seanno/vdj/README.md

 An open source library and web application for working with T- and B-cell repertoires, for example those marketed by [Adaptive Biotechnologies](https://adaptivebiotech.com).
 Native Adaptive pipeline files and [immunoSEQ Analyzer](https://clients.adaptivebiotech.com) v2 and v3 export files can be used.

 *NOTE: VDJ is not provided by or associated with Adaptive Biotechnologies.
 The code for VDJ is open-source, available under MIT license.
-If you would like to see support for files types from other pipelines, please create an issue in this repository and we'll do our best to help.*
+If you would like to see support for data from other pipelines, please create an issue in this repository and we'll do our best to help.*

 * [vdjlib](vdjlib) contains code for working with repertoires.
 It depends on the gson library only.
 * [client](client) is a React application that provides a UX for working with repertoires.